ChrisChen1023/shuangchen/README.md

 	Gave a presentation about our work "<a href="https://ieeexplore.ieee.org/abstract/document/9926917">A Feasibility Study on Image Inpainting for Non-cleft Lip Generation from Patients with Cleft Lip</a>" and "<a href="https://www.sciencedirect.com/science/article/pii/S2665963823000544">INCLG: Inpainting for non-cleft lip generation with a multi-task image processing network</a>"

 --------------------------------------------------
-- I gave a invited presentation on IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI 2022)
+- I gave a invited presentation on IEEE-EMBS International Conference on Biomedical and Health Informatics (<a href="https://bhi-bsn-2022.org/">BHI 2022</a>)

 	10/2022